-Woman arrested after throwing eggs and dead racoon at abortion clinic
+Woman arrested after throwing dead raccoon at abortion clinic

-Ohio woman arrested for attacking police after throwing eggs and dead racoon at abortion clinic
+Ohio woman arrested for attacking police after throwing dead raccoon at abortion clinic

 The incident took place at the Northeast Ohio Women’s Center in Cuyahoga Falls

-Abortion rights will be on the ballot in November - dissecting the fallout

-An Ohio woman allegedly struck law enforcement officers after “throwing eggs and a dead racoon” at an abortion clinic.
+An Ohio woman allegedly struck law enforcement officers after “throwing eggs and a dead raccoon” at an abortion clinic.

 The Akron Beacon Journal reported that the incident occurred at the Northeast Ohio Women’s Center in Cuyahoga Falls on 15 August.
 The woman, later identified as Melissa Strelec, threw the eggs at volunteer escorts who in turn shielded themselves with umbrellas.